(Eye Movement Desensitisation and Reprocessing)

 What to Expect

-The therapist will spend time getting to know your history and will ask about the distress you are experiencing, past difficulties, if you have physical problems, the medication you are taking and explore the support you have.
-If your therapist feels EMDR is suited for your difficulty, then she will describe the EMDR model to you and explain the theory.
-There will be opportunities for your questions to be answered and any concerns you may have.
+I will spend time getting to know your history and ask about the distress you are experiencing, past difficulties, if you have physical problems, the medication you are taking and explore the support you have.

-Your therapist will then begin the eye movements while you hold the image in mind.
-After each set of eye movements your therapist will ask you what came to mind, if there was any change or what you noticed during the eye movements.
-During the eye movements you may experience the distressing event quite intensely to start with, but this distress generally reduces as the memory is processed with EMDR.
+I will then begin bilateral stimilation while you hold the image in mind.
+After each set I will ask you what came to mind, if there was any change or what you noticed.

 Between EDMR Sessions